v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-type-procedures.md

 2. Select one or more custom sensitive information types to test.
 In the fly-out that opens, click **Test type** (or **Test sensitive info types** if you selected more than one).

-3. On the page that opens, upload a document to test by dragging and droping a file or by clicking **Browse** and selecting a file.
+3. On the page that opens, upload a document to test by dragging and dropping a file or by clicking **Browse** and selecting a file.

 4. Click the **Test** button to test the document for pattern matches in the file.